lelit/pglast/README.rst

    $ echo "
    insert into t (id, description) values (1, 'this is short enough'),
-          (2, 'this is too long, and will be splitted')" | python -m pg_query -s 20 INSERT INTO t (id, description)
+          (2, 'this is too long, and will be splitted')" | pgpp -s 20 INSERT INTO t (id, description)
    VALUES (1, 'this is short enough')
         , (2, 'this is too long, an'